Anish007TML/Synchronous_FIFO/README.md

 10. **Simultaneous Read/Write Test** - This test checks the behaviour of FIFO under concurrent read and write operations to confirm no conflicts or race conditions occur.
 11. **Overflow Handling Test** - This test ensures the FIFO behaves correctly when attempting to write to a full buffer and ignore writes when full.
 12. **Underflow Handling Test** - This test ensures the FIFO behaves correctly when attempting to read from an empty buffer, preventing invalid data access.

+The testbench uses a single clock for writing and reading, and includes reset signal to initialize the FIFO.
+The testbench finishes after running the test cases.

 **Simulation Waveforms**